Judicial Branch Governance | Judicial Council of California

 While the majority of committee members are justices, judges, and court personnel, the advisory bodies include a broad range of members to ensure the council hears from many voices from within and outside of the judicial system.
 Other members include attorneys, interpreters, professors, child advocates, educators, probation officers, business executives, and representatives from tribal courts, law enforcement, legal services, public libraries, and other judicial branch stakeholders.

-The Judicial Council’s staff serves the courts, justice partners, and the public, improving access to justice with a variety of programs and services.
+The Judicial Council’s staff serves the courts, justice partners, and the public, improving access to justice with various programs and services.
 In addition to directly supporting the council’s advisory bodies, council staff provide services to the courts in the areas of budgeting, accounting, human resources, education, court construction, real estate management, security consulting, information technology, research, communications, criminal justice, family and juvenile law, and more.
 The Administrative Director is accountable to the Judicial Council and to the Chief Justice for the performance of council staff.
 The Administrative Director serves as the Judicial Council Secretary and is charged with accomplishing the council's goals and priorities.